 Pubs and Lounges

 Brewed is a hybrid coffeehouse/gastropub/beer garden.
-The Bearded Lady is a pub with excellent food.
-Chimera Brewing Company offers a dozen or so house-made brews along with a pizza-heavy menu concepted by the Italian co-owner.
+Fort Worth Brewery offers a half a dozen or so house-made brews along with a pizza-heavy menu.
 Fixture Kitchen and Social Lounge is a bright spot to get brunch, or have a beverage on the pleasantly shaded, pocket-sized patio.

 PC: Fixture, Nancy Farrar